perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

     ``sipMethod``.

-.. cfunction:: int sipCanConvertToEnum(PyObject *obj, const sipTypeDef *td)
+.. c:function:: int sipCanConvertToEnum(PyObject *obj, const sipTypeDef *td)

     This checks if a Python object can be converted to a named enum.